dzackgarza/Notes/Class_Notes/2020/Fall/Etale Cohomology/sections/12 Lecture 12.md

 Taking $\Endo(\mathcal{E})$ yields an Azumaya algebra since taking $\Endo$ here kills the twisting cocycle and yields an honest sheaf of algebras.
 It's locally isomorphic to a matrix algebra since passing to any cover where $\mathcal{E}$ is trivialized yields a matrix algebra.
-So we have a diagram
+Moreover, there is a way to go from Azumaya algebras to Severi-Brauers, by taking moduli of certain ideals, so we have a diagram

 \begin{tikzcd}